-The Trimandirs, as the non-sectarian temples, are a part of Dada Bhagwan Foundation (DBF) and its associated charitable trusts.
-DBF is a non-profit spiritual organization whose Mission lies in fulfilling the spiritual Vision of Gnani Purush Dada Bhagwan, the founder of Akram Vignan (Science of Self Realization).
-His Vision is twofold, that:
+The Trimandirs, non-sectarian temples, are mostly owned and operated by Shree Simandhar Swami Aradhana Trust.
+The Trust and its associated charitable entities, including Dada Bhagwan Foundation (DBF), all non-profit spiritual organizations, undertake a broad range of activities related to their mission to fulfill the spiritual Vision of Gnani Purush Dada Bhagwan, the founder of Akram Vignan (Science of Self Realization).
+His two-fold Vision is that:

-- May all the people of world live in peace and happiness.
+- May all the people of the world live in peace and happiness.

-Another important component of DBF’s mission is the creation of non-sectarian temples (Trimandirs), as Spiritual Master Dada Bhagwan had proclaimed these “Three-in-One” Temples to be “Our symbol for the salvation of the world.”
+A major component of this mission is the creation of non-sectarian temples (Trimandirs), as Spiritual Master Dada Bhagwan had proclaimed these “Three-in-One” Temples to be “Our symbol for the salvation of the world.”

 Param Pujya Dadashri proposed Trimandir to honor Gods of Jainism, Shaivism, and Vaishnavism (along with Gods and Goddesses from other religions) with equal reverence on the same platform.
-He envisioned this design to offer Trimandir’s visitors nishpakshpati darshan (unbiased devotional viewing), thus, automatically cleansing them of matbhed bhav (religiously divisive intent).
+He envisioned this design to offer the visitors nishpakshpati darshan (unbiased devotional viewing), thus, automatically cleansing them of matbhed bhaav (religiously divisive intent).

-In addition, Param Pujya Dadashri predicted that Trimandir’s darshan would free its visitors from suffering and worries, and offer them access to Atma Gnan (Self Realization) and moksha.
+Param Pujya Dadashri predicted that Trimandir’s darshan would free its visitors from suffering and worries, and offer them access to Atma Gnan (Self Realization) and Moksha.
 Numerous such benefits have been reported by the regular visitors of these non-sectarian temples located in different places in India.